Ivan Marić (footballer, born 1994)

-Ivan Marić (Иван Марић; born 3 August 1994) is a Serbian professional footballer who plays as a centre-back or defensive midfielder for Championship club Persiku Kudus.
+Ivan Marić (Иван Марић; born 3 August 1994) is a Serbian professional footballer who plays as a centre-back or defensive midfielder.

 Club career

 Early years

 Born in Čačak, Marić came through the youth academy of his local side Borac Čačak.
 He later moved to another local club Sloboda Čačak.
 In the 2013–14 season, he played for Zvezdara in the Belgrade Zone League.

 Professional career

 In early 2015, as a young prospect at the age of 20, Marić moved up two tiers to join Serbian First League club Sloga Kraljevo.
 He would make 10 appearances up to the end of 2014–15 season.
 After the season, Marić moved abroad to pursue a trial at Macedonian side Mladost Carev Dvor.

 After spending the 2015–16 season with Jedinstvo Bijelo Polje in the Montenegrin Second League, Marić moved to Lokomotíva Zvolen, with which he stayed until the end of 2016.

 In March 2017, now a professional with foreign experience, Marić returned to his home country Serbia's First League, signing with Jagodina.
 That summer, Marić took his experience abroad to the Maltese Premier League, joining Mosta.